by-jp/www.byjp.me/content/bookmarks/accent-marks-in-english/index.md

 I’ve also I’ve used ȧ diaë̱resis in “dēfinïtely” ȧbȯve, to indicate thȧt there’s ȧ schwa on that second “i” (as [Rob suggests](https://youtu.be/0Fok5AQ2WRo?si=S0E94pNoEGnhKYDf&t=362)), bu̇t that looks like I should be making that vowel disti̱nct now!
 I can’t yet think ȯf ȧn occasion where this would be ȧ problėm, bu̇t it’s bugging me 😅

 Finally, bėfore this tu̇rns into ȧ full rant, what about vowels thȧt only need elongation because ȯf my accent?
 Exāmple is ȧ great… exāmple.
-Dȯ my Northėr̆n friends write “example” and fork the written language?
+Dȯ my Northėr̆n friends write “example” and fork thė written language?

 Lots ȯf fu̇n 😄

 [^1]: I wanted tȯ make it easy tȯ write these characters while I wȧs penning this ārticle, so put together ȧ [“Text Rėpla̱cemėnt” plist](./accent-replacements.plist).
-If you’re on macOS you cȧn visit System Settings → Keyboard → Text Rėplācemėnts, then right click and import these to use the shortcuts in the table ȧbȯve.
+If you’re on macOS you cȧn visit System Settings → Ke̱yboard → Text Rėplācemėnts, then right click ȧnd import these tȯ use thė shortcuts in thė table ȧbȯve.